ZeroWave022/twitter-clone/docs/release3/sustainability.md

 From an environmental perspective, social media platforms generally have high energy consumption, especially when scaled.
 While our project is small, Twitter-Clone-like solutions at a larger scale can be very resource intensive, requiring servers that use significant energy.
-At the same time, we understand that efficient architecture improves resource use, showing that environmental sustainability in digital development depends on design choices affecting the resource use of the entire system.
+At the same time, we understand that efficient architecture improves resource usage, showing that environmental sustainability in digital development depends on design choices affecting the resource usage of the entire system.

 Good architecture allows cost-effective scaling, which is important for economic sustainability in development projects.
 The platform’s business model is also important, because revenue streams like ads, subscriptions, donations, or data collection can affect how users engage with and trust the service.